usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 Emergency management is wide-ranging.
 Some examples of these programs, which are addressed below, include:
-- emergency alerts,
+- Emergency alerts
-- community evacuation and transportation, and
+- Community evacuation and transportation
-- emergency shelter programs.
+- Emergency shelter programs

 State/local governments must ensure their emergency management programs follow the [Americans with Disabilities Act (ADA)]( {{'/topics/intro-to-ada'| relative_url}}), which prohibits discrimination against people with disabilities.
 This page discusses how state/local governments can ensure their programs are accessible for persons with disabilities.

-## Emergency alerts
+## Emergency Alerts

 Alerting the public to an emergency is critical.
 Many emergency warning systems are not accessible for people with disabilities.
 For example, people who are deaf or hard of